Burning Man Packing Organization

 Zip ties, assorted sizes including some 250 lbs zip ties.

 Safety tape.
 Caution tape used to mark anything that won’t be visible in the dark, or might be dangerous.

 Fix-a-flat cans.
 If you RV gets a flat, fix-a-flat isn’t your first choice.
-But it may be a life saver if you learn a tire change is three days away.
+But it may be a life saver if you learn a tire change is three days away - this has happened.
 If you have a rental RV, using fix-a-flat may result in you having to buy another tire for the RV.

 Pan for used oil (aluminum foil type from a grocery store is fine)

 Oil funnel (paper or improvised is fine).
 We use a heavy magazine cover rolled up into a funnel shape.